RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	an	intrusion	detection	system	(IDS)	is	used	to monitor	data	transmissions	against	known	signatures	and	patterns,	and to	alert	application	owners	or	developers	to	anomalies	or	suspicious circumstances.
 It	is	not	used	for	regulatory	or	compliance	reporting.

-### Question # 10 - Encryption	solutions	can	be	embedded	within	database	operations	thatwill	serve	to	protect	data	in	a	manner	that	is	not	noticeable	to	the	user.
+### Question # 10 - Encryption	solutions	can	be	embedded	within	database	operations	that will	serve	to	protect	data	in	a	manner	that	is	not	noticeable	to	the	user.
 What	kind	of	encryption	strategy	is	this?
 A.	Transparent
 B.	Passive
 C.	RSA
 D. Homomorphic
 Answer: A.

-Transparent	encryption	is	used	within	a	database	to	protect	data	as it	is	being	stored	and	processed,	but	it’s	done	as	an	integrated	database function	and	is	not	something	that	needs	input	from	the	application.
+**Transparent	encryption	is	used	within	a	database	to	protect	data	as it	is	being	stored	and	processed,	but	it’s	done	as	an	integrated	database function	and	is	not	something	that	needs	input	from	the	application.**
-The	application	doesn’t	even	need	to	be	aware	it	is	being	done.
+**The	application	doesn’t	even	need	to	be	aware	it	is	being	done**.
 Transparent	encryption	is	an	effective	tool	because	applications	do	not need	to	be	rewritten	or	modified	to	handle	encryption	activities.

 B	is	incorrect	because	passive	encryption	is	not	a	method	of embedding	encryption	within	a	database	system	and	its	operations.